laurent-martin/ibm-ace-manufacturing-test/README.md

 - in `Select`, button `Add Trigger Item` is activated, click on it
 - Eclipse switches back to the designer view.

-### Policy

-TODO

-## ACE: Starting the development IntegrationServer in the toolkit
+## ACE: Starting the development `IntegrationServer` in the toolkit

-Create an IntegrationServer in the toolkit: Set a password for the Vault (same as in `configuration.env`).
+Create an `IntegrationServer` in the toolkit: Set a password for the Vault (same as in `configuration.env`).

 ### ACMfg jars

-The IntegrationServer (or node) needs to be equipped with the ACMfg jar.
+The `IntegrationServer` (or node) needs to be equipped with the ACMfg jar.
 This is described in the [documentation](https://www.ibm.com/docs/en/app-connect/12.0?topic=tasks-configuring-integration-server).
 Edit `server.conf.yaml`, and configure like this (e.g on Windows):